nathsagar96/spring-boot-blog/README.md

 ## Technologies

-WordSmith is built with the following technologies:
+Word Smith is built with the following technologies:

 - Java 21
 - Spring Boot 3